Archdiocese of Besançon: Reconstruction

 The French Directory fell in the coup engineered by Talleyrand and Napoleon on 10 November 1799.
 The coup resulted in the establishment of the French Consulate, with Napoleon as the First Consul.
 To advance his aggressive military foreign policy, he decided to make peace with the Catholic Church and the Papacy.
-On 29 November 1801, in the concordat of 1801 between the French Consulate, headed by First Consul Napoleon Bonaparte, and Pope Pius VII, the archbishopric of Besancon and its suffragan Belley, and all the other dioceses in France, were suppressed.
+On 29 November 1801, in the concordat of 1801 between the French Consulate, headed by First Consul Napoleon Bonaparte, and Pope Pius VII, the archbishopric of Besançon and its suffragan Belley, and all the other dioceses in France, were suppressed.
 This removed all the institutional contaminations and novelties introduced by the Constitutional Church.
-The diocesan structure was then re-established, with the metropolitan archdiocese of Besancon (Doubs) and its suffragan dioceses Dijon and Autun (in Burgundy), Metz, Nancy, and Strasbourg (in Alsace-Lorraine).
+The diocesan structure was then re-established, with the metropolitan archdiocese of Besançon (Doubs) and its suffragan dioceses Dijon and Autun (in Burgundy), Metz, Nancy, and Strasbourg (in Alsace-Lorraine).
 The Concordat was registered as a French law on 8 April 1802.

 In 1814, the French monarchy was restored, and on 24 May 1814, the pope returned to Rome from exile in Savona.
 Work began immediately on a new concordat, to regularize the relations between the two parties.
 In implementation of the concordat of 27 July 1817, between King Louis XVIII and Pope Pius VII, the papal bull "Commissa nobis" was issued on 27 July 1817, but the French Parliament refused to ratify the concordat.
 It was not until 6 October 1822 that a revised version of the papal bull, now called "Paternae Charitatis", fortified by an ordonnance of Louis XVIII of 13 January 1823 ordering its registration, received the acceptance of all parties.
 The archdiocese of Besançon (Doubs) was assigned as suffragans the dioceses of Strasbourg, Metz, Verdun, Belley, Saint-Die, and Nancy.
 Dijon and Autun were withdrawn from Besançon.

 In June 1874, after the Franco-Prussian War, at the request of the French government, Pope Pius IX removed the churches of Metz and Strasburg from the metropolitan jurisdiction of the archbishop of Besançon, and made them exempt, under the direct control of the Holy See.

 On 3 November 1979, Pope John Paul II issued an apostolic constitution (papal bull), "Qui Divino Consilio", removing from the diocese of Besançon the territory of Belfort; the "paus de Montbéliard" in the department of Doubs; and the arrondissement called "Héricourt" with the town of "Chalonvillars", to form the new diocese of Belfort-Montbéliard.
 The diocese of Belfort-Montbéliard was made a suffragan of the metropolitanate of Besançon.